sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 </center>

-An example of covariate shift is when an image ML model is developed to detect cars using black-and-white pictures and the production data contains colored images12 of the same cars as in the training data.
+An example of covariate shift is when an image ML model is developed to detect cars using black-and-white pictures and the production data contains colored images of the same cars as in the training data.
 Another example of covariate shift is when a spoken English speech recognition algorithm to detect what is being said is trained using an Australian accent and used an American accent.
 A third example is when a disease detection algorithm using patient data is trained with data of 20 and 30-year-olds and used on Medicare (ages 65 or older) population data.

 ###  Detect Covariate Shift